sorelmitra/learn/README.md

 * **Flexible Deploy**.
 The system can be deployed on premise as well as in a cloud environment
 * **Cloud-Vendor Independence**.
 The cloud deploying can be done on any cloud vendor with minimal additional development
 * **New Bots**.
 The platform should support adding new bots, whether via internal development or external
-* **New Caller Channels**.
-The platform should support adding new channels for the entities that come to talk to the bots (named "Caller" here)
+* **New Visitor Channels**.
+The platform should support adding new channels for the entities that come to talk to the bots
 * **Open to Contact Centers**.
 The platform should support future additions of Contact Centers of any kind

+See [Solution & Architecture](https://github.com/sorelmitra/botagg/blob/master/docs/SolutionArchitecture.md) for more details.

 # Team, Tools, and Process